-HyperScout M, a new model of the HyperScout series, has been assembled and tested in order to verify the instrument against the environmental conditions that the satellite will face during launch and in-orbit operations.
+The first HyperScout M instrument, a new model of the HyperScout series, has been assembled and tested in order to verify the instrument against the environmental conditions that the satellite will face during launch and in-orbit operations.
 The test was successful.
-The flight model will be integrated into the spacecraft at the integrator’s premises in the next weeks.
+The first flight model will be integrated into the spacecraft at the integrator’s premises in the next weeks.

 “With HyperScout M we have further maximized the ratio between performance and volume, allowing our customers to dedicate more space to other equipment on 6U satellites, or even to integrate the hyperspectral instrument into smaller 3U platforms” says Marco Esposito, managing director of cosine Remote Sensing.